Sets expectations for ethical behaviour and establishes a framework for anti-corruption and fraud prevention.

 Conduct that is corrupt, a substantial mismanagement of public resources, or conduct involving substantial risk to public health or safety or to the environment.
 The conduct must be serious enough to constitute, if proved, a criminal offence or reasonable grounds for dismissal.

-This type of conduct is grounds for a protected disclosure.
+This type of conduct is grounds for a public interest disclosure.
 See Whistleblower Procedure.